johnantonn/ai-refs/README.md

-# read-recommendations
+# Recommendations for Artificial Intelligence
-A list of acclaimed books, publications and articles that I found influencial during my AI studies
+A list of acclaimed books, publications and articles that I found influencial during my AI studies.

 ## Books
 |:books:|